MonoApp/mono-architecture/README.md

 Let us back to the origin of the idea, We think it is "How make your business online at minimum cost".
 Of course, Pay salary to one person (not a team), Put all knowledges into that person's brain,  It's looks like a kind of solution.
 But we trying another better way to resolve it, To invent a Portable Business Define Language.

-That language is a kind of Template Language, That could easy to define all your needs from the Persistence to the GUI.
+That language is a kind of Template Language, That could easy to define all your needs from the Persistence Layer to the GUI.
 That could easy to porting your business upon the distributed world, you don't need understand any knowledges such like DevOps ...

 Final, We trying to reducing all duplicate costs into one Language, Make your business online at minimum cost.